 Language learning is no mean feat.
 This is especially true if you’re starting out as a total beginner and have never taken a Spanish course in your life.
 You need to be patient, but you'll also need a plan of action so that you know how to go about learning Spanish.

 Whether you want to learn Spanish because of your heritage, your job, wanting to travel, or moving abroad, everyone has to start somewhere.
 Whatever your reasons for learning Spanish may be, you need to make sure you’re prepared before you start studying.

-Let’s put together the plan that you’re going to use to start learning Spanish, improve your Spanish, and finally master it!
+So let’s put together the plan that you’re going to use to start learning Spanish, improve your Spanish, and finally master it!

-Learning a foreign language is probably one of the most enriching experiences in the world and nowadays you can learn Spanish online quite easily since you can look up Spanish vocabulary in the blink of an eye and find out anything you want to know about your new language just by typing it into Google!
+Learning a foreign language is probably one of the most enriching experiences in the world and nowadays you can learn Spanish online quite easily since you can look up Spanish vocabulary in the blink of an eye, and find out anything you want to know about your new language just by typing it into Google!